IV:05:06 Employee Tuition Waiver

 VIII.
 TAXATION OF EDUCATIONAL ASSISTANCE PROGRAM

-Undergraduate and graduate course tuition, up to $5,250 per year, paid by the Tennessee Board of Regents institutions and the University of Tennessee System for their employees, is eligible for exclusion from the employees' gross annual income, in accordance with Internal Revenue Code (IRC) Section 127.
+A portion of undergraduate and graduate course tuition, paid by the TBR institutions and the UT system for their employees may be eligible for exclusion from the employees’ gross annual income, in accordance with Internal Revenue code (IRC).
+Employees should seek assistance from their personal tax consultants on this issue, however.

 Cross-references: Internal Revenue Code (IRC) Section 127.